Lenatii/-Conekta-Frontend/client/public/TERMS_AND_CONDITIONS.md

 ## 14. INDEMNIFICATION

 ### 14.1 User Indemnification
-**YOU AGREE TO INDEMNIFY AND HOLD HARMLESS** CONEKTA Technologies and Dennis Muchiri from:
+**YOU AGREE TO INDEMNIFY AND HOLD HARMLESS** CONEKTA Technologies and the Proprietor from:
 - Claims arising from your use of the Platform
 - Your violation of these Terms
 - Your violation of third-party rights